Diversity, equity, and inclusion for problems in additive number theory: Freiman's theorem

-``Szemer\' edi and I observed that it follows from deep results of Freiman that \ldots.''
+In the 1976 Number Theory Day conference at Rockefeller University, Erd\H os wrote, ``Szemer\' edi and I observed that it follows from deep results of Freiman that \ldots.''

-Almost no one had paid any attention to Grigorii Freiman's remarkable work on inverse problems in additive number theory, even though he had published a book in Russian in 1966 and the American Mathematical Society had published an English translation in 1973.
+Almost no one had paid any attention to Grigorii Freiman's remarkable work on inverse problems in additive number theory, even though he had published a book in Russian in 1966 and the American Mathematical Society (Freiman~\cite{frei73}) had published an English translation in 1973.
 (Of course, in Freiman's book and papers, the proof of his big theorem was hard to understand.)

-Much later, various Hungarians worked on the theorem, and Ruzsa found a beautiful proof in 1994, which was exposed in the Springer Graduate Text \emph{Additive Number Theory: Inverse Theorems and the Geometry of Sumsets} (Nathanson~\cite{nath96bb}).

-Tim Gowers used this to obtain explicit estimates for Szemer\' edi's theorem on $k$-term arithmetic progressions in dense sets of integers, and Freiman's theorem and its consequences became another big business in additive number theory.
+Much later, various Hungarians worked on the theorem.
+Ruzsa~\cite{ruzs94} found a beautiful proof in 1994, which was exposed in the author's text \emph{Additive Number Theory: Inverse Theorems and the Geometry of Sumsets}~\cite{nath96bb}.
+Tim Gowers~\cite{gowe01} used this to obtain explicit estimates for Szemer\' edi's theorem on $k$-term arithmetic progressions in dense sets of integers, and Freiman's theorem and its consequences became another big business in additive number theory.